dekoza/mtgpl/CMR.rst

 :mtgtip:`Keeper of the Accord<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/7/37eec618-2c3d-423b-bbb7-72ef7deb38fc.jpg?1608908831|https://scryfall.com/card/cmr/27/keeper-of-the-accord?utm_source=api>`
    At the beginning of each opponent's end step, if that player controls more creatures than you, create a 1/1 white Soldier creature token.

-   At the beginning of each opponent's end step, if that player controls more lands than you, you may search your library for a basic Plains card, put it onto the battlefield tapped, then shuffle your library.
+   At the beginning of each opponent's end step, if that player controls more lands than you, you may search your library for a basic Plains card, put it onto the battlefield tapped, then shuffle.

 :mtgtip:`Keleth, Sunmane Familiar<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/e/de0ba512-b6c3-4931-be05-cb6bd03a4b7c.jpg?1617148325|https://scryfall.com/card/cmr/28/keleth-sunmane-familiar?utm_source=api>`